viamrobotics/docs/docs/components/movement-sensor/_index.md

 {{% card link="/how-tos/collect-sensor-data/" noimage="true" %}}
 {{< /cards >}}

-To capture data from the sensor or use it for motion, see the following services:
+To capture data from the movement sensor or use it for motion, see the following services:

-- [data management service](/services/data/): to capture and sync the sensor's data
+- [data management service](/services/data/): to capture and sync the movement sensor's data
 - [motion service](/services/motion/): to move machines or components of machines
 - [navigation service](/services/navigation/): to navigate with GPS
 - [SLAM service](/services/slam/): for mapping